-"having an air of distinction," 1813 (in Byron), from French distingué, literally "distinguished," past participle of distinguer (see distinguish).
+"having an air of distinction," 1813 (in Byron), from French distingué, literally "distinguished," past participle of distinguer "to separate between, keep separate, mark off" (see distinguish).

 The girls I knew had sad and sullen gray faces

 With distingué traces

 That used to be there -- You could see where they'd been washed away

 ["Lush Life," Billy Strayhorn, age 17]